FanatiQS/VerbalEyes-Scroll-Controller/doc/implementing.md

 * If connecting to socket is a sync function, `verbaleyes_socket_connected` should return 1 for success and -1 for fail since -1 will fail right away while 0 continues waiting for socket to be connected.
 * If there is already an active socket connection, that one should be disconnected and a new one should be established.
 * If there is still buffered data from a previous socket, that data will automatically be flushed before establishing the WebSocket connection.
-* The `host` argument is a null terminated character array that can include any character sent to the configuration through the `updateConfig` function.
+* The `host` argument is a null terminated character array that can include any character sent to the configuration through the `verbaleyes_configure` function.
 * Maximum lengths for `host` can be found in [readme](should include link here).
 * The `port` can be any unsigned 16-bit number.